-In this section, we deal with the problem of both single and multiple processor scheduling with fixed buffer sizes: we consider that buffers are homogeneous within a processor (i.e., they have the same capacity).
+In this section, we deal with the scheduling problem with fixed buffer sizes for both single and multiple processors: we consider that buffers are homogeneous within a processor (i.e., they have the same capacity).
 We first describe a scheduling algorithm for a single processor on which all buffers are identical.
 Then, we tackle the problem of interval mappings on multiple processors.

-3.1 Single processor scheduling
+3.1 Single processor scheduling $(b_i = b)$

 With a single processor, the mapping is known, since stages S_1 to S_n form a single interval.
-The problem of inner-scheduling on the processor can be solved in polynomial time by a greedy algorithm.
+We propose a polynomial time greedy algorithm to solve the problem of single processor scheduling and prove its optimality.
 The idea is to maximize the number of data sets that are processed for a stage between each setup.
 This is done by selecting a stage for which the input buffer is full and the output buffer is empty, so that we can compute exactly b data sets, where b is the number of data sets that fits in each buffer.
-Therefore, we first compute b data sets for stage S_1 , hence filling the input buffer of S_2 , and then perform a setup so that we can compute b data sets for stage S_2 , and so on, until these b data sets have been processed for stage S_n and exit the pipeline.
+Therefore, we compute b data sets for stage S_1 , hence filling the input buffer of S_2 , and then perform a setup so that we can compute b data sets for stage S_2 , and so on, until these b data sets exit the pipeline.
 Then we start with stage S_1 again.
-This algorithm is called GREEDY-B in the following.
+We call the proposed algorithm GREEDY-B in the following.